 Challenges of Consistent Top-Line Revenue Growth

-With relentless changes affecting the markets, long-term success will ultimately depend on a company's ability to synthesize, adapt, align and renew itself faster than the competition.
+With relentless changes and complexity impacting market dynamics, long-term success will ultimately depend on a company's ability to synthesize, align, adapt and renew itself faster than the competition.

 But increasingly the complex business environment makes steady growth more difficult to achieve.
 Uncertainty and the speed of change & volatility are trends here to stay, with impact and consideration that can’t be ignored.